CoreyThuro/RB-TT/archive/radical_uf_hott_paper.md

 ### 4.1 Resource-Bounded Homotopy Types

-In RB-HOTT[R], types are interpreted as finite presentations of homotopy types, where all homotopical structure is bounded by available resources.
+In RB-TT[R], types are interpreted as finite presentations of homotopy types, where all homotopical structure is bounded by available resources.

 Key principles:
 - **Points** a:A are terms constructible within R